quasarframework/icongenie/README.md

 > Note: we recommend using pngquant for dev because it is the fastest minification.
 Other targets will take more time, but that is highly dependent on both the mode and the underlying hardware.

 You will be asked the same question for production.
 Our recommendation is to choose `optipng`.
-It has the best time / quality trade-off for a lossless minification - but `zopfli` WILL shave off a bit more bytes.
+It has the best time / quality trade-off for a lossless minification - but `zopfli` WILL shave off a bit more bytes (at the cost of taking much, much longer).

 You will also be asked for a background color.
 This is used in the few cases that a background is required, as with Cordova splashscreens and Cordova iOS icons.